-The Respondent, his/her Representative, or the witness(es) may challenge any person selected for the Hearing Panel on grounds of bias or a personal relationship that might affect impartial consideration of the case.
-The Respondent or his/her Representative must bring the challenge in writing to the Director of Student Conduct or designee at least 48 hours prior to the scheduled hearing.
-The Director of Student

-Conduct shall make a decision on the challenge prior to the hearing.
+The Respondent, the Complainant, or the witness(es) may challenge any person selected for the Hearing Panel on grounds of bias or a personal relationship that might affect impartial consideration of the case.
+The Respondent or Complainant must bring the challenge in writing to the Director of Student Conduct or designee at least 48 hours prior to the scheduled hearing.
+The Director of Student Conduct shall make a decision on the challenge prior to the hearing.
 If the Director of Student Conduct determines possible bias, he or she shall excuse the panel member and appoint a replacement.

 Section VI.
-Appearance of Respondent
+Appearance of Respondent and Complainant

-If the Respondent or his/her Representative fails to appear after proper notice, the Hearing Panel will make a determination in the absence of that Respondent or his/her Representative.
+If the Respondent fails to appear after proper notice, the Hearing Panel will make a determination in the absence of that Respondent.
+In the case of a complaint made pursuant to Chapter 8 of this Code involving Sexual Misconduct, Relationship Violence, and/or Stalking, the Complainant is not required to be present at the Hearing Panel.